StingerTopGun/ContractHUD/README.md

 - horizontal marin of overlay is bit bigger
 - display mode 5 is more talkative (default)
 - now you can choose from this display modes:
-    0 - field mission - display field number and field work type and also crop type if available, if progress display bar
+<br>&ensp;0 - field mission - display field number and field work type and also crop type if available, if progress display bar
-      - transport mission - display mission type and crop type, if progress display bar instead of remaining time 1 - field mission - display field number and field work type and also crop type if available, if progress display bar
+<br>&ensp;&ensp; - transport mission - display mission type and crop type, if progress display bar instead of remaining time
+<br>&ensp;1 - field mission - display field number and field work type and also crop type if available, if progress display bar
-      - transport mission - display mission type and crop type, if progress display % number instead of required amount 2 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar
+<br>&ensp;&ensp;  - transport mission - display mission type and crop type, if progress display % number instead of required amount
+<br>&ensp;2 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar
-      - transport mission - display mission type and crop type, if progress display % number and bar instead of required amount
+<br>&ensp;&ensp;  - transport mission - display mission type and crop type, if progress display % number and bar instead of required amount
-    3 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar
+<br>&ensp;3 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar
-      - transport mission - display crop type, if progress display % number instead of required amount also display destination
+<br>&ensp;&ensp;  - transport mission - display crop type, if progress display % number instead of required amount also display destination
-    4 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar
+<br>&ensp;4 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar
-      - transport mission - display crop type, if progress display % number instead of required amount also display destination and remaining time
+<br>&ensp;&ensp;  - transport mission - display crop type, if progress display % number instead of required amount also display destination and remaining time
-    5 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar (default)
+<br>&ensp;5 - field mission - display field number and field work type and also crop type if available, if progress display % number and bar (default)
-      - transport mission - display crop type, if progress display remaining amount instead of required amount also display destination and remaining time (default)
+<br>&ensp;&ensp; - transport mission - display crop type, if progress display remaining amount instead of required amount also display destination and remaining time (default)
-    6 = hide HUD
+<br>&ensp;6 - hide HUD

 Version 1.2.0.8: (the.geremy)
 - some minor adjustments